Stevenbroussard7526/Webanalytics_R/README.md

   theme(legend.position = "none")

-#Q5:
-# Create the same box plot of Q4 but use facet wrap to separate by Source.
-# Also, fill each boxplot with different colors based on Source and
-# add a color legend to the bottom of the plot
+#Q5:Create the same box plot of Q4 but use facet wrap to separate by Source.Also, fill each boxplot with different colors based on Source and add a color legend to the bottom of the plot

 ggplot(webAnalytics,aes(Region,ConversionRate, fill=Source)) +
   geom_boxplot(col="grey30",alpha=.2) +